synth-inc/onit/README.md

 ## 📊 Data & Privacy
-- No server component in V1
+- Local requests are handled locally.
-- Local requests are handled locally
+- When you have added your own tokens, remote requests are sent directly to the providers' APIs.
-- Remote requests go directly to model providers' APIs
+- When you haven't added your own token, remote requests are redirected through our server.
+We don't store any of the details of these requests.
-- Auto-Context is not uploaded until you hit the 'submit' button
+- Auto-Context is not uploaded until you hit the 'submit' button.
-- Only crash reports are collected (via Firebase) and non-personal analytics (via PostHog)
+- Only crash reports are collected (via Firebase) and analytics (via PostHog).
+You can opt out of both in settings.

 ## 💡 Future Roadmap